zjunlp/DeepKE/example/triple/mt5/README.md

 ```

-### Create a Python virtual environment and install it using pip
+### Create a Python virtual environment and install using pip

 ```bash
 conda create -n ccks-mt5 python=3.9